Empowering ADHD Learners:

 ADHD learners face several hurdles when reading:

-1. Difficulty maintaining focus on text
+Difficulty maintaining focus on text

-2. Easy distraction by external stimuli
+Easy distraction by external stimuli

-3. Challenges with working memory and information retention
+Challenges with working memory and information retention

-4. Difficulty with time management and pacing
+Difficulty with time management and pacing

-5. Inconsistent reading speed and comprehension
+Inconsistent reading speed and comprehension.

 These challenges are compounded by specific eye-tracking issues observed in ADHD individuals:

-• More frequent and larger saccadic movements (rapid eye movements between fixation points)
+More frequent and larger saccadic movements (rapid eye movements between fixation points)

-• Tendency to look away from the pursuit path more often
+Tendency to look away from the pursuit path more often

-• Slower brain waves, particularly an overproduction of theta waves (4-7 Hz) in the frontal lobe, can affect focus
+Slower brain waves, particularly an overproduction of theta waves (4-7 Hz) in the frontal lobe, can affect focus.

-Key Features and Benefits:
+Key Features and Benefits

-3. Text Reveal prevents skim reading by training students to maintain focus and absorb information more effectively in a metacognitive state.
+Text Reveal: prevents skim reading by training students to maintain focus and absorb information more effectively in a metacognitive state.
+Text Reveal creates a smooth flow state reading experience, decreasing anxiety and increasing working memory.

 How Tempo Reading Supports ADHD Learners

-• Keeps the reader actively involved in the text
+Interactive and Engaging Experience: Multi-sensory, gamified reading experience.
+Keeps the reader actively involved in the text

-• Builds confidence through visible skill improvements
+Building Independence and Confidence: Promotes self-directed learning Builds confidence through visible skill improvements

-• Chunks information in a manageable way for the ADHD brain
+Improved Working Memory and Comprehension: Chunk information in a manageable way for the ADHD brain which ensures thorough engagement with the text

 Boosting Working Memory by Reducing Stress